shenwei356/LexicMap/docs/content/usage/search.md

       --debug                          ► Print debug information.
   -h, --help                           help for search -d, --index string                   ► Index directory created by "lexicmap index".
-  -w, --load-whole-seeds               ► Load the whole seed data into memory for faster search.
+  -w, --load-whole-seeds               ► Load the whole seed data into memory for faster seed
+                                       matching.
+It will consume a lot of RAM.
   -e, --max-evalue float               ► Maximum evalue of a HSP segment. (default 10)
       --max-open-files int             ► Maximum opened files.
 It mainly affects candidate subsequence extraction.
 Increase this value if you have hundreds of genome